HardikGera/Image-Generation-Vision-/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+## Authentication Setup

+The application uses Supabase for authentication.
+Make sure your Supabase project has email authentication enabled.

+1. Go to your Supabase project dashboard
+2. Navigate to Authentication > Providers
+3. Enable Email provider
+4. Configure any additional authentication providers if needed

 ## Deployment on Vercel

 ### Setting Up Environment Variables on Vercel